-Local Government Pension Scheme (LGPS) factsheet Pensions Taxation - Annual allowance
+Local Government Pension Scheme (LGPS) factsheet Pensions Tax - Annual allowance

-HM Revenue and Customs (HMRC) imposes two controls on the amount of pension savings you can make without having to pay extra tax.
-These controls are known as the annual allowance and lifetime allowance.
-This is in addition to any income tax you pay on your pension once it is being paid to you.
+HM Revenue and Customs (HMRC) limits the amount of pension savings you can make without having to pay extra tax.
+This limit is in addition to any income tax you pay on your pension once it is being paid to you.